nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <br/>

-2. Decreasing quantity of drugs
+2. Decreasing quantity of items.

 >:information_source: Important notes about the format
 >1.
 Avoid using uppercase letters